MindviewLLC/MindviewLLC-hugo/content/quicklinks/index.md

 + <a href="https://gum.co/OIPR" target="_blank">
 Thinking in C++ 2nd ed, Volume 1 Annotated Solution Guide</a>

-+ <a href="https://archive.org/details/ThinkingInC" target="_blank">
++ <a href="https://github.com/BruceEckel/ThinkingInC" target="_blank">
-Thinking in C Multimedia Seminar</a> (Prepares beginners for C++). *This was created in Flash and no longer works in most browsers.
-If it ever gets updated the new link will be here.*
+Thinking in C Multimedia Seminar</a> (Prepares beginners for C++).
+A seminar introducing the C language, consisting of slides and audio lectures.
+Also includes exercises and solutions. *Updated in 2023 for modern web browsers*.

 ***
 ### Bibliography